ONLYOFFICE/docspace-api-sdk-python/docs/SettingsCommonSettingsApi.md

 with docspace.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = docspace.SettingsCommonSettingsApi(api_client)
-    withpassword = true # bool | Specifies if the password hasher settings will be returned or not (optional)
+    withpassword = true # bool | Specifies whether to include the password hashing configuration in the response. (optional)

     try:
         # Get the portal settings